gaoqier/data-analysis/README.md

-# I finished several interesting bioinformatics tasks in the "Rosalind" file (from easy to hard) and load some python tutorials for quick start!
+# I wrote several small but useful bioinformatics tools in the "Rosalind" file (from easy to hard) and load some python tutorials for quick start!